 Medical marijuanaPot; Grass; Cannabis; Weed; Hash; Ganja

 Marijuana is best known as a drug that people smoke or eat to get high.
 It is derived from the plant Cannabis sativa.
 Possession of marijuana is illegal under federal law.
 Medical marijuana refers to using marijuana to treat certain medical conditions.
-In the United States, about half of the states have legalized marijuana for medical use.
+In the United States, over one half of the states have legalized marijuana for medical use.

 How Does Medical Marijuana Work?